Call for applications: Marie Skłodowska-Curie Early Stage Researcher (Ph.D. Research Position)

 Reference: NoBIAS ITN

-The Leibniz University Hannover and L3S Research Center, Hannover, Germany invite applications for 1 fully funded PhD student positions in the area of legal regulation of Machine Learning, Data Mining, and Artificial Intelligence (AI), in particular in the field of anti-discrimination, data protection and commercial practices law in its application to address bias in AI-based decision making.
+The Leibniz University Hannover and L3S Research Center, Hannover, Germany invites applications for 1 fully funded PhD student positions in the areas of Knowledge Representation, Ontologies, Formal Models, and Artificial Intelligence (AI).

 The project context: NoBIAS